Some links in the post are affiliate links and I get a commission from purchases made through some links found in the post.

 Plants like hydrangeas do best in alkaline soils which makes them bloom in pinks and whites.
 For a spectacular show of brilliant blue color, we must change the pH of the soil to a more acidic balance.

-Your hydrangea will bloom pink or white if the pH of the soil is 6.5 and higher, while levels of 6 and below will bring out blue or lavender blooms.
+Adding baking soda can alter the pH.
+It will bloom pink or white if the pH of the soil is 6.5 and higher.
+While levels of 6 and below will bring out blue or lavender blooms.

 The bottom line with the color of your hydrangea blooms is all in the soil where you plan on growing the plants.